 Coding a Graceful Breadcrumb Navigation Menu in CSS3

-Navigation menus and links are possibly the most important interface elements to a web layout.
+Navigation menus and links are possibly the most important interface elements in a web layout.
 These are the only outlets for users to travel between pages and interact with all the content you’ve created.
 Breadcrumb offers similar functionality with the added benefit of tracking your current position.
 You’ll be able to display all the previous link paths as the user traverses your site hierarchy.

-Before we dive into code we’ll talk a bit about the functionality of our breadcrumb, full tutorial at a jump!
+Before we dive into code, we’ll talk a bit about the functionality of our breadcrumb.
+Full tutorial at a jump!

 Offering the Trail

 A breadcrumb trail is no more complex than any other menu.
-Our styles will utilize much more complex CSS properties than most examples, yet our bare-bones template is still in place to guide users from one page to another.
+Our styles will utilize many more complex CSS properties than most examples, yet our bare-bones template is still in place to guide users from one page to another.

 gmail help

-In this example we will be recreating a similar style as the Google support menu.
+In this example, we will be recreating a similar style as the Google support menu.
 You can view their menu on the Gmail support page to get an idea of where we’re heading.
-Ultimately we want to provide our best user experience for all users, regardless of their Operating System or browser software, thus I’ve built 2 different code examples to support graceful degradation among older browsers.
+Ultimately, we want to provide our best user experience for all users, regardless of their Operating System or browser software; thus, I’ve built 2 different code examples to support graceful degradation among older browsers.

 The first is built using custom background images and proper CSS alignments.
 All of the hover events and active events are pre-built with just a few CSS styles, but users who have images turned off will not be able to experience these effects!
-This is why I’ve also constructed a similar looking menu with CSS gradients, rounded corners, and box shadows.
+This is why I’ve also constructed a similar-looking menu with CSS gradients, rounded corners, and box shadows.

 Enough words, let’s jump into the project!
 We’ll start by constructing the basic HTML framework and move into different styling effects.
-First of all you need to download the image required for the project.
+First of all, you need to download the image required for the project.

 Bare-Bones HTML